Joe DellaCorte About Resume

 OUTCOME

-This case study shows how one hero product, backed by film refills and a tight capsule, can turn a single drop into something customers return to over time.
+This case study shows how one hero product, backed by film refills and a tight capsule, can turn a single drop into a cultural moment and something customers return to over time.

 Check out the full presentation here